Dating Someone With Depression: 23 Tips From a Therapist

 1. Learn About Depression

 Awareness is power.
-Understanding the types of symptoms your partner faces will help you have more patience and empathy.
+Understanding the types of depression symptoms your partner faces will help you have more patience and empathy.
 You’ll also learn that sad moods and irritability are not always caused by any particular event or action.
 Learning about depression will also help your partner feel more understood.

 2. Ask Them Questions